Elzbieta-Chrusciel/asteroid-hazard-prediction/README.md

 - Missing values and duplicates were handled to ensure the dataset's quality.
 - Redundant features were dropped based on correlation analysis.
 - New features, such as average diameter, were engineered to improve the predictive power.
-- Class imbalance was addressed through oversampling and undersampling techniques, including SMOTE, ADASYN, NearMiss, and SMOTEENN.
+- Class imbalance was addressed through oversampling and undersampling techniques, including SMOTE, ADASYN, NearMiss, and SMOTE-ENN.

 ### 3. Model Selection and Optimization